rwb/cr430/README.md

 * Thematic results of the KCPPE.
 * Our second policy paper is the Washington, DC Gun Study ([Loftin et al., 1991](https://www.nejm.org/doi/pdf/10.1056/NEJM199112053252305))
 * Legal and policy context for the Washington DC Gun Study (p.
 1615)

+### Please Note: Beginning with Lesson 42, all lesson notes and video links will be emailed to you each day that new content is posted.
+This website will continue to stay up until the end of the semester so you can refer back to it anytime you need to.